hsigeman/findZX/README.md

 ##### Option 1: Create a minimal conda environment and install software automatically within the XYZWfinder workflow (recommended)

-Enter this code to create a minimal conda environment (the name of the conda environment, here "snakemake_basic", can be replaced with another variable):
+Enter this code to create a minimal conda environment:

+    # The name of the environment (snakemake_basic) can be replaced with another variable
     conda create -n snakemake_basic -c conda-forge -c bioconda python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0

 When launching the snakemake run, add the option: **"--use-conda"** (see below).
 This downloads and installs separate conda environments for different parts of the pipeline.